 What Do Ramps Look Like?

-They look somewhat like scallions, but with a more bulbous bottom.
+They look somewhat like scallions but with a more bulbous bottom.
 Ramps have nice broad and long green leaves on top of slim white stalks with a plump base.
 There is sometimes a bit of purple on the slim stalk above the bottom.

 Where Do Ramps Grow?

-Ramps grow in the Eastern part of the U.S., up and down the east coast, and then all the way west to Minnesota and Missouri.
+Ramps grow in the Eastern part of the U.S., up and down the East Coast, and then all the way west to Minnesota and Missouri.
 Canada and North Carolina kind of border the part of the country where ramps can be found.
 They tend to grow near wet areas, rivers, marshes, and such, near deciduous trees.

 How Do You Harvest or Pick Ramps?

-Once you found out where they grow, you’re most of the way there.
+Once you find out where they grow, you’re most of the way there.
 Don’t be tempted to just try and pull one out of the ground.
 You really need to dig down around the root and then ease it out of the dirt.
 This is easier near a source of water where the earth tends to be looser, or after a rain.
 But if you try and tug it out, you will likely break it and leave the root in the ground.
 Some say — ok, that replenishes the ramps for the next year, but I think of harvesting responsibly and getting the whole shebang out of the ground.

 Ramp over-harvesting threatens to be a problem, so if you are lucky enough to find them, don’t clean out the whole patch — leave some bulbs behind so they can re-propagate.
-I personally only take about 5% of what the land near me offers, and every year there are more and more and more.
+I personally only take about 5% of what the land near me offers, and every year there is more and more and more.